PioniaPHP-project/pionia-docs/content/docs/documentation/2_tutorial.md

 Now our service is discoverable by the framework.

+- [x] Create the service(Completed)

-### Step 4: Create a new to-do item in the database - 1st action.
+### Step 4: Create or update a to-do item in the database - 1st action.

-We create our first action in our service called 'create'.
-This action will be responsible for creating a new to-do item in the database.
+We create our first action in our service called 'createOrUpdate'.
+This action will be responsible for creating a new to-do item in the database or update an existing one if an id is provided.

 ```php {title="TodoService.php"}
 namespace application\services;